lunow/terminalscreensaver/README.md

 		return BaseProcess(lines);
 	}

-`BaseProcess` is a class serves the Plugin inteface for you.
-As second paramter you can provide an integer value for the speed in milliseconds.
+`BaseProcess` is an object that provides the Plugin interface for you.
+As second parameter you can provide an integer value for the speed in milliseconds.

 Next and last step is adding the plugin to the terminal: